Japan beat Australia to reach World Cup, Saudis also qualify

 While Japan controlled the tempo, Australia got the ball in the net on 25 minutes, ricocheting off Minamino from a Martin Boyle corner, but it was ruled out for an infringement.

-Minamino was everywhere, clattering the post with a header and hitting the crossbar minutes later as the chances piled up.
+Minamino was everywhere, clattering the post with a header and hitting the crossbar minutes later as the chances piled up for the visitors.

 Australia went close twice early in the second half but they quickly tired as Japan again asserted control and constantly pressed for the winner.